hazelnutcloud/eth-book/src/part-1-genesis/chapter-01-vision-emerges.md

 Throughout 2013, Vitalik observed numerous projects attempting to build new functionality on Bitcoin:

 **Colored Coins** aimed to represent real-world assets on the Bitcoin blockchain by "coloring" certain bitcoins to represent shares, bonds, or property.
 The project included notable figures like Yoni Assia (eToro's CEO), Lior Hakim, and Meni Rosenfeld.
-Vitalik himself contributed to the project, but he grew frustrated with its limitations.
+Vitalik himself contributed to the project, but he grew frustrated with its limitations.[^4]

 **Mastercoin** (later Omni) created a protocol layer on top of Bitcoin for smart contracts and custom currencies.
 While more ambitious than Colored Coins, it still felt constrained by Bitcoin's architecture.